 This Privacy Notice applies to the personal data of visitors to the Zephr Inc Limited website.

-For the purpose of applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (EU) 2016/679) (the "GDPR"), the company responsible for your personal data is Zephr Limited, (“Zephr”).
+For the purpose of applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (EU) 2016/679) as such Regulation has been transposed into UK law (the "GDPR"), the company responsible for your personal data is Zephr Inc Limited, (“ZephrC).

 1. Information we collect from you